MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 ### Scope tags for Managed Google Play apps<!-- 6114508  -->

 Scope tags determine which objects an admin with specific rights can view in Intune.
-Most newly-created items in Intune take on the scope tags of the creator.
-This is not the case for Managed Google Play Store apps.
-You will be able to optionally assign a scope tag to apply to all newly-synced Managed Google Play apps on the **Managed Google Play connector** pane.
+Most newly created items in Intune take on the scope tags of the creator.
+This scope behavior is not the case for Managed Google Play Store apps.
+You'll be able to optionally assign a scope tag to apply to all newly synced Managed Google Play apps on the **Managed Google Play connector** pane.
 The chosen scope tag will only apply to new Managed Google Play apps, not Managed Google Play apps that have already been approved in the tenant.
-For related information see [Add Managed Google Play apps to Android Enterprise devices with Intune](../apps/apps-add-android-for-work.md) and [Use role-based access control (RBAC) and scope tags for distributed IT](../fundamentals/scope-tags.md).
+For related information, see [Add Managed Google Play apps to Android Enterprise devices with Intune](../apps/apps-add-android-for-work.md) and [Use role-based access control (RBAC) and scope tags for distributed IT](../fundamentals/scope-tags.md).

 <!-- ***********************************************-->
 ## Scripting